 - Use Named Entity Recognition to identify important entities.

-Azure Machine Learning Studio (classic) provides a Text Classification template that guides you through using the Feature Hashing module for feature extraction.
+Machine Learning Studio (classic) provides a Text Classification template that guides you through using the Feature Hashing module for feature extraction.

 The Feature Hashing module uses a fast machine learning framework called Vowpal Wabbit that hashes feature words into in-memory indexes, using a popular open source hash function called murmurhash3.
 This hash function is a non-cryptographic hashing algorithm that maps text inputs to integers, and is popular because it performs well in a random distribution of keys.
 Unlike cryptographic hash functions, it can be easily reversed by an adversary, so that it is unsuitable for cryptographic purposes.

 The purpose of hashing is to convert variable-length text documents into equal-length numeric feature vectors, to support dimensionality reduction and make the lookup of feature weights faster.

 Each hashing feature represents one or more n-gram text features (unigrams or individual words, bi-grams, tri-grams, etc.), depending on the number of bits (represented as k) and on the number of n-grams specified as parameters.
 It projects feature names to the machine architecture unsigned word using the murmurhash v3 (32-bit only) algorithm which then is AND-ed with (2^k)-1.
 That is, the hashed value is projected down to the first k lower-order bits, and the remaining bits are zeroed out.
 If the specified number of bits is 14, the hash table can hold 214-1 (or 16,383) entries.

 For many problems, the default hash table (bitsize = 10) is more than adequate; however, depending on the size of the n-grams vocabulary in the training text, more space might be needed to avoid collisions.
 We recommend that you try using a different number of bits for the Hashing bitsize parameter, and evaluate the performance of the machine learning solution.